Last modified: Nov. 26, 2024, 2:12 p.m.

 Not a real cocoon but a flimsy spinning in the opposite corner of the mine from where the frass is stored.

 The species hibernates in the pupal stage, inside the mine among leaf litter on the ground.
-After emergence of the adult, the pupal skin protrudes through the mine.
+After the emergence of the adult, the pupal skin protrudes through the mine.

-The adults fly in two generations a year: during May and August.
+The adults fly in two generations a year during May and August.

 The species is monophagous on Salix repens.